Exercise and Sport Science Department (ESS)

 Introduction to Teaching Methods in Physical and School Health Education

 This is an introductory course in the methodology of teaching in physical and health education.
 This course focuses on the methods of planning instruction for student learning, including alignment of objectives, assessment, and tasks.
-Utilizing the Society of Health and Physical Education (SHAPE) National Health Education and Physical Education Standards and Grade Level Outcomes, teacher candidates will begin creating developmentally appropriate lesson plans.
-Interstate and Teacher Assessment and Support Consortium (InTASC) Standards and Appropriate Instructional Practice Guidelines are introduced.
+Utilizing the Society of Health and Physical Education (SHAPE) National Health Education and Physical Education Standards and Grade Level Outcomes, teacher candidates begin creating developmentally appropriate lesson plans.
+Wisconsin Teacher Standards (WTS) and Appropriate Instructional Practice Guidelines are introduced.
 Prerequisite: ESS 118.
 Offered Fall, Spring.

 ESS 201 Cr.1